Volkswagen Type 2: Fifth generation (T5; 2003)

-The Volkswagen Transporter T5 range is the fifth generation of Volkswagen Commercial Vehicles medium-sized light commercial vehicle and people movers.
-Launched 6 January 2003, the T5 went into full production in April 2003, replacing the fourth generation range.
+The Volkswagen Transporter T5 range is the fifth generation of Volkswagen's medium-sized light commercial vehicle and people movers.
+Launched on 6 January 2003, it went into full production in April 2003, replacing the fourth generation range.

-Key markets for the T5 are Germany, the United Kingdom, Russia, France and Turkey.
-It is not sold in the US market because it is classed as a light truck, accruing the 25% chicken tax on importation.
+Key markets for the T5 were Germany, the United Kingdom, Russia, France and Turkey.
+It was not sold in the US market because it was classed as a light truck, accruing the 25% chicken tax on importation.
 The T5 has a more aerodynamic design.
-The angle of the windshield and A-pillar is less; this makes for a large dashboard and small bonnet.
+The angle of the windshield and A-pillar is less; this makes for a large dashboard and small hood.

-In June 2009, Volkswagen Commercial Vehicles announced the one-millionth T5 rolled off the production line in Hanover.
+In June 2009, Volkswagen Commercial Vehicles announced that the one millionth T5 had rolled off the production line in Hanover.

-T5 GP introduced in 2010.
-Heavily facelifted with some new power plants including the 180 bi-turbo range topper.
-These new engines saw the demise of the now "dirty" 5 cylinder units.
+The T5 GP, introduced in 2010, was heavily facelifted with some new power plants including the 180 bi-turbo range topper.
+These new engines saw the demise of the now "dirty" five-cylinder units.

 Late 2015 will see the arrival of the "Neu Sechs", the New 6.
 The T6 will offer further engine changes in early 2016, but will launch with the previous generation engines.
 The new engines will see the introduction of Ad-Blu to meet with euro 6 emission compliance.
 The new 6 was expected by many to be more than just a facelift.